abhiram-karanth-core/bedrockdb/README.md

 **Why N-way heap merge for compaction and range queries?**
 Both compaction and range queries require merging N sorted streams into one globally sorted output.
 A min-heap gives O(log N) per element across N iterators.
 The heap entry carries a source index — on key collision, the lower source index (newer SSTable) wins.
 Tombstones are dropped at the deepest compaction level where no older versions can exist below.

+**Why size-tiered compaction?**
+Size-tiered groups files of similar size rather than compacting by key range overlap (leveled) or recency (FIFO).
+This minimises write amplification — files are only rewritten when merged with peers of similar size, not on every level push.
+The tradeoff is higher read amplification than leveled compaction, mitigated by bloom filters and the LRU block cache.
+Cassandra uses the same strategy as its default for write-heavy workloads.